stormchaserroleplaying/stormchaserRPG/Spells/1/Transmutation/index.md

 *That magical force that keeps us attached to the ground becomes stronger in a small area.*

 The gravity in a 10-foot radius sphere centered on a point you can see within range increases for a moment.
-Make a spell attack vs the Constitution defence for each creature in the sphere.
+Make a transmutation attack vs the Strength defence for each creature in the sphere.
 On a hit, a creature takes 2d8 energy damage, and its speed is halved until the end of its next turn.
 On a miss, a creature takes half as much damage and suffers no reduction to its speed.

 Until the start of your next turn, any object that isn’t being worn or carried in the sphere requires a successful Strength check vs your transmutation spell skill to pick up or move.